Skip to Content

 Ingredients

 • Gluten free flour of choice – use your favorite gluten free flour.
-You can use a 1 to 1 gluten free flour or oat flour.
+You can use a 1-to-1 gluten free flour or oat flour.
 You could also make these grain free protein pancakes by using coconut flour, cassava flour or tigernut flour.

 • Baking powder – baking powder helps the pancakes rise and lets them be fluffy.
-These pancakes are pretty dense so the baking powder is needed to create the right texture!

-How to make gluten free protein pancakes
+How to make protein pancakes with protein powder

 Top tips